-A merging inclusive gateway automatically keeps track of all active paths that are able to end up on the gateway and waits for them to either show up, gets consumed or goes another way before the gateway gets evaluated.
+A merging inclusive gateway automatically keeps track of all active paths that are able to end up on the gateway and waits for them to either show up, get consumed, or go another way before the gateway gets evaluated.

 Within BPMN there are different types of tasks.
-The most commonly used on Barium Live are User Task and Service Task.
+The most commonly used oin Process Studio are User Tasks and Service Tasks.

 Task – user: An activity that represents a single unit of work, performed by a physical person.